iho-ohi/S130PT/01_initiate/README.md

 *Comment (Lingzhi WU): Based on the S-130 ToRs and Proposal items 1.9.1-1.9.3 of A-2.*

-*Comment (Sewoong): I think for S-130 not to consider the navigational purpose.
-If the S-130 is for navigation, it should follow the Level 5 in the S-100 Readiness Levels of S-97 including the Encryption, Digital Signatures, Interoperability, Alerts and Indications, Validations, Test data sets.
-It will be too ambitious in our timeline.
-The portrayal is the most important and technical for navigation purposes, but S-130 datasets should be more emphasised on the use of limits than portrayal
+*Comment (Sewoong): I would like to suggest for S-130 not to include the navigational purpose.
+If the S-130 has the navigational purpose, there will be more considerations like interoperability than if it were not, and it may be difficult to complete the S-130 development on a planned schedule.

 *Comment (Sewoong): Need to include descriptive texts introduced by Pro 1.9 at A2.